Level 2 Accreditation Overview

-Per statute, Level II Accreditation is limited to MDs and DOs only.
-Level II Accreditation can be either limited or full.
-Limited Level II Accreditation includes the ability to perform impairment ratings for specific areas of the body.
-Full Level II Accreditation allows physicians to perform impairment ratings for all body parts and systems and is required for the following specialties: anesthesiology, emergency medicine, family medicine, physical medicine &, rehabilitation, internal medicine, occupational medicine, osteopathic manipulative medicine, pain management, public health &, general preventive medicine, and sports medicine.
+Per statute, Level 2 Accreditation is limited to MDs and DOs only.
+Level 2 Accreditation can be either limited or full.
+Limited Level 2 Accreditation includes the ability to perform impairment ratings for specific areas of the body.
+Full Level 2 Accreditation allows physicians to perform impairment ratings for all body parts and systems and is required for the following specialties: anesthesiology, emergency medicine, family medicine, physical medicine, rehabilitation, internal medicine, occupational medicine, osteopathic manipulative medicine, pain management, public health &, general preventive medicine, and sports medicine.
 All other specialists may obtain either full or limited accreditation.

-As of January 1, 2018, Level I Accreditation is required prior to Level II Accreditation (Rule 13-2).
-A physician’s Level I Accreditation must be current at the time of registration for the Level II course as well as on the date of testing.
+As of January 1, 2018, Level 1 Accreditation is required prior to Level 2 Accreditation (Rule 13-2).
+A physician’s Level 1 Accreditation must be current at the time of registration for the Level 2 course and on the date of testing.

-Testing for accreditation is completed in an online proctored setting at no additional cost.
+Testing for accreditation consists of a two-part exam.
+Part 1 of the exam is proctored online at no additional cost.
+Part 2 of the exam is embedded in the assigned course modules, for completion at the learner’s own pace.
 To maintain accreditation, providers must re-accredit every three years.
-Providers maintaining Level II Accreditation need not maintain their Level I Accreditation.
+Providers maintaining Level 2 Accreditation need not maintain their Level 1 Accreditation.

 Important course information:

-• Registrants can complete the course at their own pace.
+- Registrants may complete the course at their own pace within each course term.

 Important test information:

-• The Level II Accreditation course culminates in two exams.
+- The Level 2 Accreditation course culminates in two exams.

-• The first part is completed in an online, proctored setting.
-Registrants are required to pass the multiple choice, closed note exam to achieve accreditation.
-Registrants have two opportunities to pass the exam.
+- The first part is completed in an online, proctored setting.
+Registrants are required to pass the multiple choice, closed note exam.

 Course Objectives